KyuByt/IRIAM/README.md

   8. Select the IRIAM model for the respective version

 I do not own the rights to Shirasu, all rights go to IRIAM Inc.
-Also John "Shirasu" IRIAM is the manifestation of the IRIAM CEO in the US platform and should not be taken seriously.